ossec/ossec-docs/docs/programs/ossec-logtest.rst

 =============

 ossec-logtest is the single most useful tool when working with ossec.
-This tool allows oneself to test and verify logfiles in the exact same way that `ossec-anaylistd` does.
+This tool allows oneself to test and verify log files in the exact same way that `ossec-anaylistd` does.

 Something ossec-logtest can help with: